 - It’s cheap!
 Taking the bus is easily the cheapest way to travel around Rarotonga.

 - It’s too easy to use!
 Taking only one route around the island (just in opposite directions), where the bus goes is easy to understand for first-time visitors.

 - It’s scenic!
 With an elevated view of the main road following the coast of Rarotonga, the buses allow you to get the best views on this journey.

 - It’s frequent!
-With a bus going every hour on the hour in one direction and every hour on the half-hour in the other direction, you usually don’t have to wait too long for a bus.
+With a bus going every hour on the hour in one direction and on the half-hour in the other direction, you usually don’t have to wait too long for a bus.